RarelyCharlie/rarelycharlie.github.io/_guide/questpodcast.md

 *So the original model was, people we just could come on this app and find someone who would listen to them and talk about whatever they wanted.*

-Yeah, what's, what's funny is like so as a psyChologist, you know, you you meet face to face, right?
+Yeah, what's, what's funny is like so as a psychologist, you know, you you meet face to face, right?
 So it's like you… It wasn't until a long time into this that I, like, realized how how difficult we were making seeking mental health support.
 So like from an Internet funnel perspective, right, it's like: less clicks, less threatening, the better.
 Mental health is, like, 27 steps, super hard steps, and very threatening.
 Like, come meet with a stranger, fill out all this paperwork, you know, do a deep dive in all the things you don't want to talk about, uh.

 You know, call a person, drive there, it's really, really tough.
 So then below that is video conferencing.
 Still intimate but but less threatening, more convenient.
 Below that is voice.
 Phone calls.
 And then below that is anonymous messaging.
 And so we launched with voice, which I already thought was way less threatening than all the other stuff.
 And so we used a thing called, um, Plivo which was like a Twilio, um, thing where the, the person seeking help would call.
 We'd ring all the listeners, yeah, we had like I don't know, 40, 50 at the time.
 Whoever picked up the call would get connected, and it was voice.